allalena/hicss/README.md

 ## Appendix S2.
 Online Reproducibility Package (Code • Models • Instructions)
-Scope: This appendix accompanies the paper and provides everything needed to run, test, and extend the full pipeline using the single Python script shared with the submission (teacher partial fine‑tuning → distillation + semi‑hard triplet → few‑shot evaluation → dynamic quantization → speed demo).
++**Scope:** This appendix accompanies the paper and provides everything needed to run, test, and extend the full pipeline using the single Python script shared with the submission (teacher partial fine‑tuning → distillation + semi‑hard triplet → few‑shot evaluation → dynamic quantization → speed demo).
 It mirrors the implementation used to generate the results in the paper.
 ## S2.1 What’s in the Scripts
 * (imports, seeding, Colab mount) → Reproducibility & environment
 * Dataset classes (WeedNet, SubsetWithLabels, SubsetWithTransform)